sara-bn/Catology/README.md

 # Catology
-This application usues CatAPI (https://thecatapi.com/) to display random Cat image from selected breed.
-Then you can generate meme and dowonload it.
+This application usues CatAPI (https://thecatapi.com/) to display data and random image from selected cat breed.
+You can create a list of your favorite images
 ### Technology: React TypeScript